khulood-rizvi/branching-merging-exercise/branching-merging-worksheet.md

 > Your answer goes here

-- [ ] Commit your changes
+x Commit your changes
-- [ ] Switch back to main
+x  Switch back to main
-- [ ] Did you notice any changes in the working copy after the commit?
+x  Did you notice any changes in the working copy after the commit?
 Why or why not?

-> Your answer goes here
+> yes my working copy not even showing the minor changes i made, before switching to feature.
+  Since I didn't commit but create and switch to new branch so feature-1 carries forward the changes

 **Oh no!**
 If you did everything correctly, your answer to the previous question is gone!
 Haha.